MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 What you can do:

-- Avoid using transactions where you don’t need them, if you’re only executing single statements at a time, for example.
+- Avoid using transactions where you don’t need them.
+For example, if you’re only executing single statements at a time.
 - Double check whether your SQL library or ORM is wrapping all queries in transactions on your behalf, and disable that setting, only using transactions explicitly when you want them.

 ### Client-side latency